 The WSM VET Cluster is coordinated by Wimmera Southern Mallee LLEN.
 (WSMLLEN)

-Vocational Educational and Training (VET) programs can be undertaken as part of secondary school studies.
-VET programs offer students nationally or state recognised vocational certificates, which are endorsed for recognition in both the Victorian Certificate of Education (VCE) and the Victorian Certificate of Applied Learning (VCAL) from the Victorian Curriculum and Assessment Authority (VCAA).
+Vocational Educational and Training, (VET), programs can be undertaken as part of secondary school studies.
+VET programs offer students nationally or state recognised vocational certificates, which are endorsed for recognition in the Victorian Certificate of Education (VCE), Victorian Certificate of Education; Vocational Major (VCE:VM) or the Victorian Pathway Certificate (VPC) from the Victorian Curriculum and Assessment Authority (VCAA).

-Students enrolled in VET may also combine study and employment through School Based Apprenticeships and Traineeships which allow students to do an apprenticeship or traineeship while they undertake their VCE or VCAL.
+Students enrolled in VET may also combine study and employment through School to Work programs while they undertake their senior secondary studies.

-A VET Delivered to Secondary Students Program is usually made up of VET units of competency delivered by a registered training organisation (e.g. TAFE), the students’ home school or other schools within the Wimmera Southern Mallee region.
+A VET Delivered to Secondary Students program is usually made up of VET units of competency, delivered by a registered training organisation (RTO) to students at the RTOs campus.
+Although some schools may wish to deliver a VET course at their own school.

 VET increases students’ learning potential by: